 - 1. Custody/Guardianship ECI may presume that the parents have authority to inspect their child's records, unless advised that the parent does not have the authority.
 If there is a question regarding guardianship, ECI will request court papers to determine which parent has the authority to make decisions. - 2.
-FERPA - ECI must ensure that FERPA (Family Educational Rights and Privacy Act of 1974) and IDEA (Individuals with Disabilities Education Act) requirements for confidentiality are met.

-a) Parental Rights to Child/Family Records
+FERPA - ECI must ensure that FERPA (Family Educational Rights and Privacy Act of 1974) and IDEA (Individuals with Disabilities Education Act) requirements for confidentiality are met. - a) Parental Rights to Child/Family Records b) ECI's Responsibility c) Disputed Records